magenta/magenta/README.md

 standard Python 2.7 environment.
 These instructions will assume you are using Anaconda.

+Note that there are additional instructions below if you want to enable GPU support.

 #### Automated Install

 If you are running Mac OS X or Ubuntu, you can try using our automated